HiPhish/jinja.vim/README.rst

 Use your preferred  method of installing Vim plugins,  manually or  via package manager.
 There is nothing out of the ordinary here.

+The plugin repository does define some Git submodules, but they are only needed if you want to run tests.
+They are not needed to run the plugin, if you do not intend to run the tests they will just waste space.

 Configuration
 =============